christofmuc/JammerNetz/README.md

 and save the Exporter again from within Projucer.

 Now, when you compile a release version of the Windows server, after the Windows build is done it will automatically run the Linux build.
 Neat!

+## Similar systems

+We had used the great [Jamulus](http://llcon.sourceforge.net/) system before developing our own system, and JammerNetz certainly has been inspired by this great piece of software.
+We also made some substantial design and architecture changes over Jamulus, justifying a new development instead of contributing to the Jamulus codebase.
+Most importantly, while Jamulus is using Qt as a cross-platform library, JammerNetz uses JUCE massively reducing the lines of code required.
+Note that as of today Jamulus is in a much more plug'n'play state than JammerNetz, so if you want to quickly try out the concept of a live internet jam session, we strongly recommend you go over and check out Jamulus - they even host a few test servers so you can get up and running in minutes!

+## About the author

+Christof is a lifelong software developer having worked in various industries, and can't stop his programming hobby anyway.